-The TCC membership includes staff and other participating agencies responsible for or affected by transportation plans, products or improvements developed by the MPO.
-Their role is to assist and advise the policy board on technical matters as they relate to the MPO process.
-TCC membership includes:
+The TACC membership includes staff and other participating agencies responsible for or affected by transportation plans, products or improvements developed by the MPO, as well as various community groups and individuals from within the metropolitan transportation planning study area.
+Meade County appoints two citizen members to the TACC.
+The role of the TACC is to assist and advise the policy board on technical matters as they relate to the MPO process, and to ensure citizen input into the review of products and plans and to analyze potential impacts as they relate to the citizens of the metropolitan transportation planning area.
+TACC membership includes: